click on the menu below to navigate this site

 Lawrie and Julia with the big volcano looming in the background.

 We had an excellent day of skiing today.
-Julia was booked in for ski lessons so after breakfast Andy, Lawrie, and I accompanied Julia down the ski slope to her ski school meeting area.
-Julia surprised us all with her skiing skills as she had completely underestimated them to us.
-We had a few runs with her and then Andy, Lawrie and I took off to explore the mountain.
+Julia was booked for ski lessons, so after breakfast, Andy, Lawrie, and I accompanied Julia down the ski slope to her ski school meeting area.
+Julia surprised us all with her skiing skills, as she had completely underestimated them to us.
+We had a few runs with her, and then Andy, Lawrie, and I took off to explore the mountain.

-From Julia: I had a cute young Australian instructor who called me doll all morning; very flattering for someone old enough to be his mother.
-There were only 3 students in the group.
+From Julia: I had a cute young Australian instructor who called me 'doll' all morning—very flattering for someone old enough to be his mother.
+There were only three students in the group.
 One was an Australian woman from Perth who was seeing snow for the first time.
-When she heard I was from San Francisco she said it"d be too rude for her to tell me what she felt about Americans.
-Our instructor then pointed out that I was from San Francisco which isn"t the same as the rest of America!
-Skiing was lots of fun today and David and Lawrie (and the lunch time beer) helped me do a couple more runs this afternoon.
+When she heard I was from San Francisco, she said it'd be 'too rude' for her to tell me what she felt about Americans.
+Our instructor then pointed out that I was from San Francisco, which isn't the same as the rest of America!
+Skiing was lots of fun today, and David and Lawrie (and the lunchtime beer) helped me do a couple more runs this afternoon.

-Niseko ski area is covered with a talcum powder consistency snow.
-It is extremely dry snow due to the very low temperatures.
-The highest point on Mount Niseko is only 1,308 meters or about 3,900 feet.
-This is very low as ski resorts go especially with this kind of powder snow, but being low means you do not have issues with the lack of oxygen that you typically get with higher altitudes resorts.
+Niseko ski area is covered with snow that has the consistency of talcum powder.
+It is extremely dry due to the very low temperatures.
+The highest point on Mount Niseko is only 1,308 meters, or about 3,900 feet.
+This is very low for a ski resort, especially with this kind of powder snow, but being low means you do not have issues with the lack of oxygen that you typically get at higher-altitude resorts.

 Sunday, February 10, 2008